kddubey/cappr/docs/source/2_motivation.rst

 .. _classification via sampling: https://platform.openai.com/docs/guides/completion/classification

-Now for a longer answer, which expands on what's meant by *usable*.
+Now for the long answer, which expands on the meaning of *usable*.

 Problem